Week 1

 Project 1, Phase 2: Site Map

 Create an interactive sitemap for your website, mapping out all the pages and how they connect to one another.
+Include a Figma mockup of your home page showing your initial design direction.
 Use Figma to build the interactions and any tools you're comfortable with for design sketches.
-Your sitemap should be shareable via link so we can navigate it together and provide real-time feedback.
-Post Figma link to class Discord.
+Post your Figma link to the class Discord.

 Due: Thu, Jan 29